 - Army Echoesand Installation Retiree Newsletters-The Army Retirement Services Program publishes the Army Echoes bulletin three times per year to keep Retired Soldiers and Spouses in touch with the Army and informed of their rights, benefits, and responsibilities.
 Army Echoes is sent electronically to all retirees with a myPay account at the Defense Finance and Accounting Service (DFAS).
 Each major Army installation also publishes a retiree newsletter specific to their geographic area at least once per year.
 The Army will no longer mail the hardcopy edition of Echoes to Soldiers who retire after January 1, 2012.

 - Upon retirement, all Soldiers, regardless of component, are entitled to receive the Army Retiring Soldier Commendation Program Package.
 The package includes the following:

 - Full-color letter signed by the Secretary of the Army, Chief of Staff of the Army, and Sergeant Major of the Army.

 - U.S. Flag, measuring 3 feet by 5 feet, cotton outdoor.

-• Uniformed Services Former Spouses' Protection Act-Installation RSOs assist the servicing legal assistance office in their area in counseling active and Retired Soldiers, spouses and former spouses on this legislation.
+- Uniformed Services Former Spouses' Protection Act (USFSPA)-RSOs assist the servicing legal assistance office in their area in counseling active and Retired Soldiers, Spouses and former Spouses on this legislation.

-For more information, visit the Web site maintained by the Department of the Army G-1 at: http://www.armyg1.army.mil/rso
+For more information, visit the Web site maintained by the Department of the Army Soldier for Life at:

 For National Archives Military Records Request information: